sagittefrat/AI/README.md

 2 dimensional continous state space: (position, velocity) with one dimensional discrete actions space: (left, neutral, right)

 The *learning rate* will determine how much importance we give to new knowledge, giving it less importance can result in slower convergence, giving it high importance can lead to forgetting more and in case of noisy observation can result in inaccurate prediction
-* here you can see in **Sarsa with Softmax at episode 125** how changing the Learning rate changes the system behaviour:
+* Here you can see in ``Sarsa with Softmax at episode 125`` how changing the Learning rate changes the system behaviour:

 | learning rate - 0.5   |  learning rate - 0.1   |
 | :-------------: |:-------------: |